G-Simulation/gsim-mod-map/README.md

 To use the modded version of the VFR map with Kneeboard for MSFS2020, simply move the map.html into the data directory in the root folder of Kneeboard Server, and restart the server application and the simulator.

+Please note the license conditions of the provider!